 - Drinking alcohol, smoking and even an unbalanced diet can cause chemical changes that interfere with the nervous system

 A chiropractor will typically perform a thorough examination to determine the source of the disruption, and then perform corrective chiropractic procedures, so the nervous system can operate at its maximum efficiency.
 Since the nervous systems and brain control the entire body, the corrections help get your health back on track.
-You will likely need more than session to correct any structural or chemical imbalances.
+You will likely need more than one session to correct any structural or chemical imbalances.

 Just like conventional medicines, there are different kinds of chiropractic care:

 - Relief Care – This is usually the starting point the identify the underlying cause of your discomfort or pain and start corrective therapy

 - Corrective Care – Once the major symptoms have improved, continued visits are scheduled to retrain muscular strength and maintain soft tissues for lasting spinal changes